High Intensity Interval Training: A guide to HIIT workouts for endurance

-Research in runners has found that these training intensities (90-95% VO₂max ~10k-5kpace) appears to be particularly important for improving running economy/exercise economy (Franch et al., 1998; Daniels, 1985; Fallowfield and Wilkinson, 1999).
+Research in runners has found that these training intensities (~10k-5kpace) may be particularly important for improving running efficiency/exercise economy (Franch et al., 1998; Daniels, 1985; Fallowfield and Wilkinson, 1999).

-We know from research that running economy appears to be improved at the intensities used during training.
-Therefore sufficient training time should be devoted to training at around race intensities.
+We know from research, that running efficiency is often improved at the intensities used during training.
+Therefore, sufficient training time should always be devoted to training at race intensities.

 6. Increased recruitment of slow twitch muscle fibres

 Some of the training benefits from submaximal HIIT workouts appear to be related to increased slow twitch fibre recruitment.